Arduino and HC-05/HC-06 Bluetooth Module Complete Tutorial

 void loop() {

-if (Serial.available() > 0) { // Check if data is coming from the serial port
+if (Serial.available() > 0) { // Check if data is available

 }